 There are a few exceptions to the Hurricane Deductible amounts that must be offered.
 The exceptions are:

-1) Dwellings insured for at least $100,000 through $249,999: an insurance company may offer a policy that guarantees that the company will not non-renew the policy in order to reduce the hurricane exposure for one 12-month renewal period.
+An insurance company may offer a policy that guarantees that the company will not non-renew the policy in order to reduce the hurricane exposure for one 12-month renewal period.
 However, the policy may include up to a 2 percent Hurricane Deductible.

-2) Dwellings with insured limits of $250,000 or more: The insurance company does not have to offer the option of a $500 Hurricane Deductible.
+The insurance company does not have to offer the option of a $500 Hurricane Deductible.

-3) Any Dwelling with insured limits of less than $500,000: The policy may not have a Hurricane Deductible in excess of 10 percent unless:
+The policy may not have a Hurricane Deductible in excess of 10 percent unless:

 - a) The policyholder personally writes and provides to the insurance company the following statement in his or her own handwriting, signs their name, and is signed by all other named policyholders on the policy and dated: “I do not want the insurance on my home to pay for the first (specify dollar value) of damage from hurricanes.
 I will pay for those costs.
 My insurance will not.”
 (Per Section 627.712(2)(a)1, Florida Statutes)